VMware237/vmware237/README.md

 - **Puzzle Mindset**: Each dataset is a puzzle waiting to to uncover hidden patterns and actionable insights.
 - **Curiosity & Persistence**: No question is too small; no query too complex.
 I keep iterating until every edge case is addressed.
-- **Impact-Oriented**: I love turning insights into action—whether it’s improving program engagement in nonprofits or optimizing forecasts for healthcare.
+- **Impact-Oriented**: I love turning insights into action-whether it’s improving program engagement in nonprofits or optimizing forecasts for healthcare.
 Data is only as good as the decisions it informs.

 ---